Responsibilities of Community Life: The Student Code

 Complaints against students are typically handled by Community Standards and are governed by The Student Code.
-Such complaints should be directed to Cinnamon Adams or Kim Hill, Assistant Directors of The Student Code.
-Community Standards is located in Wilbur Cross Building, room 301 (233 Glenbrook Road, Unit 4119, Storrs, CT 06269-4119) and can be reached by calling 860-486-8402 or via email at email@example.com.
+Such complaints should be directed to Associate Director of Community Standards Kim Hill or Assistant Director of Community Standards Cinnamon Adams.
+Community Standards is located in Wilbur Cross Building, room 301 (233 Glenbrook Road, Unit 4119, Storrs, CT 06269-4119) and can be reached by calling 860-486-8402 or via email at firstname.lastname@example.org.

 Third party or anonymous reports alleging student sexual misconduct will be accepted by Community Standards through the previous mentioned contact venues.
 The information provided to Community Standards anonymously will only be used in compliance of The Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act for data collection.
 Anonymous reports will typically not be used to initiate the formal student conduct process; however, under federal law the University is required to investigate all incidents of sexual harassment and discrimination, including sexual assaults, about which the University knows or has reason to know to protect the health and safety of the University community.
 The University will undertake an investigation even in those cases in which the victim chooses not to cooperate.